jdlangs/RobotOS.jl/README.md

 `@rosimport` will import the python modules for the requested type and all its dependencies but the native Julia types are not created yet since any inter-module dependencies have to be resolved first.
-After the final `@rosimport` call, initiate the message generation with:
+After the final `@rosimport` call, initiate the type generation with:

     gentypes()